 Conclusions and considerations

-As the experiment aimed to demonstrate, mere exposure was enough to start learning.
+As the experiment aimed to demonstrate, simple exposure was enough to start learning.

-However, as the psychologist reminds us Layla Unger, participants only started learning: "Exposure to creatures left the participants with some latent knowledge, but they weren't ready to distinguish between the two categories.
+However, as the psychologist reminds us Layla Unger, participants only began to learn: “Exposure to the creatures left participants with some latent knowledge, but they were not ready to distinguish between the two categories.
 They hadn't learned yet, but they were ready to learn."
-Latent learning studies are still in their infancy, and they need a few more tests to be able to provide us with more accurate information.
+Studies on latent learning are still in their infancy, and need a few more tests to provide us with more accurate information.

 Vladimir Sloutsky is however confident for the future.